Edwinem/pytorch-template/README.md

 * Don't like having everything in one file(one model file, one dataloader file)
 * Training flexibility is currently non existent.
 E.g Somehow start with L2 norm and transition to L1.
+* Why does every dataset need its own dataloader.
+In theory they can all go

 ## License
 This project is licensed under the MIT License.
 See  LICENSE for more details